-Office supplies for the 36 full time Safety staff average \$9,000 per month (\$300 per month/ per FTE). (items that are used up in the course of business) including but not limited to the following: batteries, bottled, water, highlighters, pens, penils, paper, Post-it notes, Staples, Stationery, toner.
+Office supplies for the 41 full time Safety staff average \$9,000 per month (\$220 per month/ per FTE). (items that are used up in the course of business) including but not limited to the following: batteries, bottled, water, highlighters, pens, penils, paper, Post-it notes, Staples, Stationery, toner.
 Office Supplies also includes, mail services, printing services, postage, and copier leases.
-Estimates were based on historical average expenses from 2019 and 2020.
-Office supplies are 100% used in support of MCSAP eligible activities.
+Office supplies are 1005 used in support of MCSAP eligible activities.

 Laptops ODOT has a 4 year replacement policy on computers and laptops.
-Computers and laptops are 100% used in support of MCSAP Activities.